Almand History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Almand are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Almand include Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Almand family (pre 1700)

-More information is included under the topic Early Almand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 418 words (30 lines of text) are included under the topic Early Almand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Almand family to Ireland